Jaxelr/Nancy.Metadata.Swagger/README.md

 Now you are able to add swagger UI (you can download it from http://swagger.io/swagger-ui/) and point it to your docs module.
 In index.html file you can set default url where ui should get json documentation file.

-# Additional information

-Feel free to fork this library, create issues, pull requests and send me any feedback to a.kudryavcev@gmail.com

-## Things to be done

-There are lots of things that I want to implement here, but due to lack of time it's almost impossible.
-However, it would be nice to have:

-1. Use free alternative for Json.NET schema or create our own
-1. Use AOP way, so you'll be able to use attributes to describe your methods
-1. Write code documentation
-1. Add swagger UI to the package
-1. Make it more simplier

-If you have any ideas, please feel free to contact me